-For each purchase payment, you must select a Guarantee Period.
+For each purchase payment, you must select one or more Guarantee Periods.
 A Guarantee Period is a period of years during which you will earn a guaranteed interest rate on your money.
-You must allocate at least \$1,000 to any one Guarantee Period at the time you make your purchase payment or select a renewal Guarantee Period.
+You must allocate at least \$100 to any one Guarantee Period at the time you make your purchase payment or select a renewal Guarantee Period.